 For what was once a strange and unrefined concept, Generative AI has almost become a part of our lives.
-Even developers now use these programs to write and debug codes (despite companies warning against it).
-However, ChatGPT, which was hacked earlier this year, questioned the security of these solutions and whether zero-knowledge blockchains can improve Generative AI tools.
+Even developers now use these programs to write and debug code (despite companies warning against it).
+However, ChatGPT, which was hacked earlier this year, raised questions about the security of these solutions and whether zero-knowledge blockchains can improve Generative AI tools.

-Before ascertaining whether blockchain can improve these content-generation tools, let’s examine how they work.
+Before determining whether blockchain can enhance these content-generation tools, let’s examine how they work.

 What are Generative AI Tools?